Skip to Main Content

 • Is this article reporting new information or reporting from existing sources?

-Click on the links within the article to see the sources of their reporting.
+Click on the links or look for references within the article to see the sources of their reporting.

 Were you able to trace the facts and claims to their original sources of information?
 How credible and accurate were the claims made in the Guardian article?
 Discuss your process for making that decision.